free-science-academy/organisation/governance.md

 2. The core "nucleus" members, comprising invited experts
 3. The regular "cloud" membership, who each have an equal voting right

-The full control of the OSA is within the regular membership.
+The full control of the OSA is within the regular "cloud" membership.
 They have the right to define the structure of the 'upper' two levels.
+To reflect this, they will have full voting rights on all critical elements of the operation of the FSA.

 ### Responsibilities